 Ignoring Mobile Optimization

 There are more customers shopping nowadays on mobile devices than on desktop computers.
 Be sure that your e-commerce store works great for all screen sizes.
-Sales optimization through mobile affects your revenues and customer experience.
+Have your product pages and shopping cart tested from time to time on different mobile devices.

 Ignoring Customer Feedback

+Listen to your customers and adapt your e-commerce site accordingly.
 Keep an eye on reviews from product pages or social media channels.
-Get back to complaints in a timely manner and with professionalism.
-Consider making changes to product features or service processes based on feedback.
+Get back to complaints in a timely manner..

 Focusing Solely on Customer Acquisition

 Customer retention costs less than acquisition in any commerce business.
 Develop strategies to keep customers returning for repeat purchases.
-Existing customers already trust your brand and buy more easily.
+Focus equal attention on keeping customers as well as on finding new ones.
+The ideal CAC (customer acquisition cost) : LTV (lifetime value) ratio is 1:3 or higher.

 Lacking Product Differentiation

 Stand out from competitors with unique value propositions in your e-commerce store.
-Generic approaches rarely succeed in competitive markets.
 Customers need reasons to choose your products over alternatives.
+Research what competitors offer and find gaps in their service.
+Avoid competing only on price unless you have sustainable cost advantages.

 Poor Inventory Management